-The Housing Choice Voucher Program has 8447 vouchers, and this number will increase as the RAD units will become a part of the Section 8 side of the MHA.
+The Housing Choice Voucher Program has 8503 vouchers, and this number will increase as the RAD units will become a part of the Section 8 side of the MHA.
 In 2021, MHA received 190 Emergency Housing Vouchers (EHV)as part of the American Rescue Plan.
 The EHVs were provided to help assist individuals and families in the following categories (1) homeless, (2) at risk of homelessness, (3) fleeing, or attempting to flee, domestic violence, dating violence, sexual assault, stalking, or human trafficking, or (4) recently homeless and for whom providing rental assistance will prevent the family's homelessness or having high risk of housing instability.
-Further, the Community Alliance for Homeless (CAFT), the lead agency for the Continuum of Care will verify and refer individuals and families to MHA.
+Further, the Community Alliance for Homeless (CAFT), the lead agency for the Continuum of Care will verify and refer individuals and families to MHA to use one hundred ninety vouchers.
 In addition to EHV, there are 492, Veteran Assistance Supportive Housing (VASH).
 The agency was awarded seventy-two (72) Family Unification Program (FUP) vouchers.
 The FUP program is designed to serve two populations: 1.)
 Families who because of the lack of adequate housing are in danger of losing the child to out-of-home care or who experiencing delay in the discharge of a child from out-of-home care and 2.)
 Youth who have aged out of foster care but are not yet 24 years of age.
-The Youth component is now the" Foster Youth to Independence."
-MHA received one hundred, fifty-eight vouchers for the Mainstream Voucher Program to assist a non-elderly person with disabilities and his/her family.
+The Youth component is now Foster Youth to Independence (FYI) Program and has 25 vouchers.
+MHA received two hundred, fifty-eight vouchers for the Mainstream Voucher Program to assist a non-elderly person with disabilities and his/her family.
 Twenty-five (25) additional Veterans Assistance Supportive Housing (VASH) vouchers were awarded for a total to 492 vouchers to assist homeless veterans and their families.
 The voucher awards are additional tools from HUD for the City of Memphis and the Memphis Housing Authority to reduce homelessness and keep family units intact.